Klamath 9-1-1 is your Public Safety Answering Point for all of Klamath County. Our

 Klamath 9-1-1 Communications District employees are an exceptional close-knit group of people who live and participate in various communities in or near Klamath County.
 They are committed to highly-trained professional delivery of public safety services to the people who live in Klamath County, throughout and for the 27 police, fire and emergency medical agencies they dispatch for.

-In May 2019 the voters passed Measure 18-96 an operating levy for emergency dispatch services.
+In May 2019 the voters renewed an operating levy for emergency dispatch services.
 The District would like to express its gratitude to the citizens of Klamath County for passing this measure and for the support of countless partner public safety agencies.
 These dollars will be used to enhance the service to the community andthose public safety partners by increasing our staffing to appropriate levels.